farukalamai/advanced-computer-vision-engineer-roadmap-2024/README.md

  - Object-Oriented Programming

 # 2. OpenCV with Python
-Python is widely considered the best programming language for machine learning.
-It has gained immense popularity in the field of data science and machine learning.
+OpenCV is a powerful open-source library designed for computer vision and machine learning tasks.
+It is widely used in various fields due to its versatility and efficiency.

- - What are images?
+ - What are images/Videos?
  - Input / Output
  - Basic operations
  - Colorspaces